About guardianship

 A guardian can be appointed by the Tribunal.
 This requires an application form to be completed and a Health Care Professional Report to be provided to the Tribunal with the application.
 The Tribunal will hold a hearing before deciding if a guardianship order should be made.

-An adult who has decision-making ability can also appoint a guardian via an enduring guardianship instrument.
+An adult who has decision-making ability can also appoint a guardian via an Enduring Guardianship instrument.
+To appoint an Enduring Guardian you will need to complete an Instrument Appointing an Enduring Guardian/s.

 For more information see applying for guardianship page or the Planning Ahead webpage.